Keyboard shortcuts

 A Statement is a sentence that is either True or False.

-e.g. $2+2=4 \rightarrow \text{True}$
+e.g. $2+2=4 \to \text{True}$

 Non e.g. $x+y>0$, cause they are true for some values of $x$ and $y$, but false for others.